mattmallencode/crm/README.md

 *User Story ID: 4*

-As a Sherpa user, I want to add contacts to my contact list.
+As a Sherpa user, I want to add a contact to my team's contacts list.

 #### Edit Contacts